 This is a practicum in the application of programming and systems-development concepts, resulting in a comprehensive systems-development project.

-Prerequisite: ONE from CIS 255, CIS 256, CIS 257, or CIS 301, and CIS 455, or consent of department chair.
+Prerequisite: ONE from CIS 255, CIS 256, CIS 257, or CIS 301, and CIS 455 or CIS 455W, or consent of department chair.

 Offered: Fall, Spring.